excellalabs/modern-java/README-chapter-07.md

 ### 7.3.1.
 The splitting process

-The algorithm that splits a stream into multiple parts is a recursive process and proceeds
+The algorithm that splits a stream into multiple parts is a recursive process

-_See figure 7.6_
+_See figure 7.6_:
 - trySplit is recursively called on Spliterators, splitting them into more, until the called Spliterator returns null
 - null indicates the data structure is no longer divisible
 - process ends when all Spliterators return null to a `trySplit` invocation
 - splitting can be influenced by the Spliterator itself from its own `characteristics()` method

-Spliterator characteristics:
+Spliterator characteristics interface:

-- Spliterator clients can use them to better control and optimize its usage
+- Spliterator clients can use `characteristics` to better control and optimize its usage
-- Constants defined in the `Spliterator` interface
+- Constants defined in the `Spliterator` interface like ORDERED, DISTINCT, SIZED, IMMUTABLE
 - See Table 7.2 Spliterator's characteristic

 ### 7.3.2.
 Implementing your own Spliterator

-_Develop word count of a string_
+Practical example: _Develop word count of a string_

 Iterative version: